 Precocial Abilities and Behavior Levels

-There are five different development levels in precocial birds related to their abilities and features straight after hatching.
+There are five development levels in precocial birds related to their abilities and features straight after hatching.

 Superprecocial or Level 1: Birds can independently take care of themselves and have flight feathers from birth.
 This is not a trait seen in North America.
 Instead, it occurs with Megapodes like the Australian Malee fowl.